 Here are some other options for transit.

-We were not able to book ahead as there was nothing available on Agoda being Chinese New Year.
+We were not able to book ahead as there was nothing available on Agoda as it was Chinese New Year.
 When we arrived in town everyone piled off the van and scurried in different directions down the small dirt roads in search of a room.
 It seemed that some knew where they were going but we had no clue.

 We were offered rooms away from the beach by some enterprising locals but we kept on moving.
 Turns out the travel angels were with us that day because we stumbled across the very last room in Elsa’s Beach Resort for just 800 pesos ($17 USD) per night.
 As we were signing the register 3 other groups came up looking for rooms and turned away sadly.
 The rooms at Elsa’s are very basic and we had a shared bathroom but the location on the beach was nothing short of breathtaking.
 You can also book Elsa’s on Agoda.